1983 On March 14, Lazarus House opened a 5-bed emergency shelter on Holly Street and begins an advocacy program.

 2007 In October, the Transitional Housing program at Capernaum Place opened, offering families and individuals with disabilities, a single, two or three-bedroom apartment in a 20 unit building.

-2008 The Lebanese-American Awareness Association building at 242 Hampshire Street was purchased with plans to house a new food pantry.
+2008 The United Lebanese Charitable and Cultural Society building at 242 Hampshire Street was purchased with plans to house a new food pantry.
 Funds to purchase the facility were provided, in large part, by the Hunger Strikers, a group of marathon runners who raised money by running the Boston Marathon several years in a row.

 2010 The St. Martha’s food pantry opened in the new St. Claire’s building at 242 Hampshire Street in May.
 The renovations took less than two years and included raising funds to purchase a walk-in refrigerator and freezer, a conveyor belt and a lift to better serve the elderly and people with disabilities.
 At the new pantry, people are able to regain their dignity by “shopping” in a supermarket environment.
 In September, a new Culinary Training work preparation program kicked off with a full class of students.